Green Hairstreak

 West Midlands Status

 Scattered occurrences across the region but scarce in Herefordshire.
 Likely under-recorded, seldom common, range probably stable.
-Population trend 10 years – decreasing.
+Population trend 10 years to 2016 – decreasing.

 Habitat